httpwg/http2-spec/draft.md

 # Security Considerations

-## Alt-Svc Header Field Downgrade Attacks
+## Downgrade Attacks {#downgrade}

+A downgrade attack against the negotation for TLS is possible, depending upon the properties of the negotiation mechanism.

-Because the Alt-Svc header field appears in the clear (for "http://" URIs), it is subject to downgrade by attackers that are able to Man-in-the-Middle the network connection; in its simplest form, an attacker that wants the connection to remain in the clear need only strip the Alt-Svc header from responses.
+For example, because the Alt-Svc header field {{}} appears in the clear for "http://" URIs, it is subject to downgrade by attackers that are able to Man-in-the-Middle the network connection; in its simplest form, an attacker that wants the connection to remain in the clear need only strip the Alt-Svc header from responses.

 This proposal does not offer a remedy for this risk.
 However, it's important to note that it is no worse than current use of unencrypted HTTP in the face of such active attacks.

-## Poor Client Profile Choices

-Furthermore, because different protocols can have different security properties, clients ought not blindly use alternate services, but instead they option(s) presented for conformance to implementation policy, user preferences, and general security.

-For example, in theory the header field could be used to advertise a downgrade to plain TCP from a TLS-protected connection, or to relax certificate checks for a HTTPS URI; opting to use such an alternate would seldom be desirable.

-## Alt-Svc Header Field Hijacking

-An attacker local to the Web server who can inject response header fields can redirect HTTP traffic to a different port on the same host using the "http2-tls-relaxed" protocol; if it is under their control, the can masquerade as the HTTP server.

-An attacker local to the Web server who can inject response header fields can redirect HTTP traffic to an arbitrary host and port using the "http2-tls" protocol; if they can present a certificate which validates for the host under attack, they can masquerade as that server.

-Both of these risks can be mitigated by appropriate controls to setting response header fields, as well as control over who can open a port for listening (in the former case) and good certificate hygiene (in the latter case).

-An attacker who can Man-in-the-Middle the network connection and inject response header fields directly can redirect HTTP traffic to a different port and (presumably) masquerade as that server.

-As with HTTP today, it is not possible to mitigate this latter risk without cryptographic solutions.

 ## Alt-Svc Header Field "Gap"